-This course contributes to the following Program Learning Outcomes for BP083 Bachelor of Applied Mathematics and Statistics and BH119 Bachelor of Analytics (Honours): PLO2.
+This course contributes to the following Program Learning Outcomes for BP083 Bachelor of Science (Applied Mathematics and Statistics) and BP331 Bachelor of Analytics): PLO2.
 Knowledge and Technical Competence: • use the appropriate and relevant, fundamental and applied mathematical and statistical knowledge, methodologies and modern computational tools.
 PLO3.
 Problem-solving: • synthesise and flexibly apply knowledge to characterise, analyse and solve a wide range of problems • balance the complexity / accuracy of the mathematical / statistical models used and the timeliness of the delivery of the solution.

 Overview of Learning Activities

-Hand-written assignments will be used to reinforce conceptual material introduced in lectures.
-For example, you may be asked to solve simple optimization problems using optimality conditions and to work through an iteration of an algorithm by hand so as to become familiar with its logic.
+Hand-written assignments will be used to reinforce conceptual material introduced in the online videos.
+For example, you may be asked to solve simple optimisation problems using optimality conditions and to work through an iteration of an algorithm by hand so as to become familiar with its logic.
 You will also test the performance of these algorithms using code provided by the lecturer, written in a modern programming language.
-Weekly computer laboratory tutorials will be used to help you understand the use of computer programming languages to code algorithms.
-These tutorials will also help you to understand when it is appropriate to use local gradient-based methods as opposed to gradient-free methods based on function evaluations alone.
+Weekly Lectorial sessions will be used to help you understand the use of computer programming languages to code algorithms.
+These Lectorials will also help you to understand when it is appropriate to use local gradient-based methods as opposed to gradient-free methods based on function evaluations alone.
 Activities are designed to encourage decision making processes in regards to what algorithms are relevant to the solution of a particular problem of a given type and how to call standard solvers and interpret the output.

-The assessment will be a combination of hand-written work, computer generated output in conjunction with a written interpretation of this output and an end-of-semester exam.
+The assessment will be a combination of hand-written work, computer generated output in conjunction with a written interpretation of this output and an end-of-semester online test.

 Overview of Learning Resources